Research and Graduate Studies

-One of the things that I am pleased to share with graduate students in The Patton College is the opportunity to apply for funds to support your research activities.
-There are funds (up to $1,000 per year) that can support thesis and dissertation research.
+Additionally, I am pleased to share with graduate students in The Patton College the opportunity to apply for funds to support your research activities.
+There are funds (up to $1,000 per year, and dependent on availablity) that can support thesis and dissertation research.
 Additionally, you can also apply for funds to support research before you have begun the thesis or dissertation.
 Instructions for applying are found by clicking on the heading Graduate Student & Faculty Research Fund, to the right.
 Mark your calendar for the two review cycle deadlines: October 1 and April 1.

-All students who travel to present research are eligible for $200 to $500 to support their conference and travel expenses (reimbursed upon return), depending on the scope of the research and the extent to which other funds are sought.
+All students who travel to present research are eligible for $200 to $500 to support their conference and travel expenses (reimbursed upon return), depending on the scope of the research and the extent to which other funds are sought, and limited to availability.
 Complete details are provided in the Student Travel Application form, available in the Graduate Student Information page (to the right).

 Finally, please mark your calendar for Thursday April 6, 2017 – the date of Ohio University’s Research and Creative Activities Expo, held in the Convocation Center.
 All students who complete research – and especially those who have received funding and/or traveled to present their work – should participate.
 The registration link is available at the Office for Research and Sponsored Programs website.